 Do I need a leased line?

 By this stage, it should be evident whether you need a leased line broadband connection.
 These types of services are intended for commercial usage, and while they can be installed in homes it would be entirely unnecessary.
 If nothing else, they don't make financial sense when there's a wide variety of cheap broadband deals available that are entirely sufficient for typical domestic use.

-Many organisations can also get by with the same types of services as home users, especially smaller businesses which don't have specialist requirements or a large number of employees.
+Many organisations can also get by with the same types of services as home users, especially smaller businesses which don't have special requirements or a large number of employees.
 Conventional business broadband deals are affordable and fast enough for many tasks.
 However, as the needs of your business grow, so will your demands.
 Sending emails all day is one thing; online collaboration, private servers, video calls, and online backup services could demand the speed and reliability of a leased line.

 Consider a leased line if: